ritam818/ritam818.github.io/_posts/2025-05-12-threat_opportunity.md

 Rising rents, displacement of locals, and a shift from residential housing to tourist accommodations are the reality in these areas:

-Athens:
+**Athens:**
-● Kolonaki, Koukaki, Pangrati, and Exarchia are the neighborhoods most affected.
+- Kolonaki, Koukaki, Pangrati, and Exarchia are the neighborhoods most affected.
 Local residents, including students in Exarchia and families in Pangrati, are struggling to find affordable housing as landlords prioritize short-term rentals.
-● The Greek government has responded by limiting short-term rentals in these districts to protect local communities, as [reported]( https://www.barrons.com/news/short-term-rental-limits-in-popular-athens-areas-takeeffect-ce810cde) by Barron's.
+- The Greek government has responded by limiting short-term rentals in these districts to protect local communities, as [reported]( https://www.barrons.com/news/short-term-rental-limits-in-popular-athens-areas-takeeffect-ce810cde) by Barron's.
-● The overall number of short-term rental accommodations in Athens saw a 24.56% increase from February 2023 to September 2024, as [reported](https://news.gtp.gr/2024/10/11/short-term-rental-accommodations-rise-in-downtown-athens/) by Gree Travel Pages.
+- The overall number of short-term rental accommodations in Athens saw a 24.56% increase from February 2023 to September 2024, as [reported](https://news.gtp.gr/2024/10/11/short-term-rental-accommodations-rise-in-downtown-athens/) by Gree Travel Pages.

 <figure>